twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 Lots of links while performing research on topic

+# TODOs

+- Once ready, we should tweet it at Kent Beck ;)

-# TODOS
+# Faile TODOs

 - Research more Mocha
 - Research vows.js' origin
 - Grab JUnit 1.0 source code if possible
-- Once ready, we should tweet it at Kent Beck ;)

 # Paper TODOS